Welcome to today's edition of the Rush 24-7 podcast.

 Each one of these employees is, I assume, going to be listed as a new job that's been created through the stimulus and through the benevolent actions of our government.

-So I've been telling my employees that they're doing their patriotic duty by filling in their W11 form.
+So I've been telling my employees that they're doing their patriotic duty by filling in their W-11 form.

 They're helping their president to bring up the employment numbers so that we can restore confidence in our economy.

-And for each one of these W 11 forms that I turn in, I get on the average $89 in tax credit from my government.
+And for each one of these W-11 forms that I turn in, I get on the average $89 in tax credit from my government.

-You you've got absolutely right.
+You've got absolutely right.

-Uh those those eighty-nine dollars mount up over time.
+Those $89 mount up over time.

-But this goes to show the scam that is involved in a lot of what is being done to so called stimulate the economy.
+But this goes to show the scam that is involved in a lot of what is being done to so-called stimulate the economy.

-In fact, if you look at it, on again, repr back on uh uh Al Gore's marvelous invention, recovery dot, you know, the web, the internet, uh recovery.gov, they have a little box there, recovery funded jobs reported by recipients.
+You know, the web, the internet, recovery.gov, they have a little box there, recovery-funded jobs reported by recipients.

 They can't quantify that.

-So what they do is they count the number of people who are funded by some kind of mechanism under the Recovery Act, and through June of this year, it's 755,454.
+So what they do is they count the number of people who are funded by some kind of mechanism under the Recovery Act.

 But as you say, many of them are people just like the people that you've dealt with.

-It's just that somebody with a smart accountant was able to get some some money back on their employment.
+It's just that somebody with a smart accountant was able to get some money back on their employment.

 Anyway, thanks so much for calling in.

-And uh let's take a break here.
+And let's take a break here.

-Time for us to do another break, and then we'll be back to talk about stimulus two.
+Time for us to do another break and then we'll be back to talk about stimulus two.

 Two, two, two, two, two.